Morwenn/cpp-sort/docs/Sorter-traits.md

 struct is_projection_iterator;
 ```

 These traits are modeled after the standard library's type traits (that is, they inherit from either `std::true_type` or `std::false_type`), and as such provide the exact same member types, functions and static variables.
-Also, just like the standard library type traits, they come along with associated variable templates to reduce the boilerplate:
+Also, just like the standard library type traits, they come along with associated variable templates to mitigate the boilerplate:

 ```cpp
 template<typename Projection, typename Range, typename Compare=std::less<>>